All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 The Generic Name: Retatrutide

-While the brand name remains unknown, the generic name "retatrutide" is already established and will not change.
+While the brand name remains unknown, the generic name "retatrutide" is already established and won't change.
 Generic names (also called International Nonproprietary Names or INNs) follow strict conventions set by the United States Adopted Names (USAN) Council and the World Health Organization.

 The "-tide" suffix identifies retatrutide as a peptide-based medication.
 The "-trutide" ending specifically designates it as a GLP-1/GIP/glucagon triple receptor agonist.
 This suffix system helps healthcare professionals quickly identify a drug's class.
 For comparison, semaglutide's "-glutide" suffix identifies it as a GLP-1 receptor agonist, and tirzepatide's "-zepatide" suffix identifies it as a dual GLP-1/GIP agonist.